A plant growth room in a Tissue Culture Lab:

 Bountiful Harvest and feels hard to part with his most loved produce!

-Here, a love infected Farm labour of Farmer: S.T.Palanisamy, Cumbum, Theni Dt, Tamilnadu.
+Here, a Farm labourer refused to move aside and wants to become part of History.
+At the field of Farmer: S.T.Palanisamy, Cumbum, Theni Dt, Tamilnadu.

 Thursday, 7 July 2011